-As part of the MA course you can spend the Autumn term in Venice (October through the first week of December) while familiarizing yourself with two main areas of research in art history: the medieval/early modern period and the modern/contemporary period.
-While there, your research activity in modern/contemporary art will focus on works of art on display in Venice: not only in the Peggy Guggenheim Museum and the Galleria Internazionale d'Arte Moderna, Ca' Pesaro, but in particular the Venice Biennale.
+Our MA course will allow you to spend the Autumn term in Venice (October through the first week of December) with the opportunity to familiarise yourself with two main areas of research in art history: the medieval/early modern period and the modern/contemporary period.
+While in Venice, your research activity in modern/contemporary art will focus on works of art on display in Venice: not only in the Peggy Guggenheim Museum and the Galleria Internazionale d'Arte Moderna, Ca' Pesaro, but in particular the Venice Biennale.

-Alternatively, you can spend the Autumn term in Warwick and take one of our Special Subject modules (with topics usually ranging from the Middle Ages to the contemporary), in addition to an independent research project, which you will design with the assistance of one of our specialized tutors.
+Alternatively, you can spend the Autumn term in Warwick and take two of our Special Subject modules (with topics usually ranging from the Middle Ages to the contemporary), or one Special Subject module and an independent research project, which you will design with the assistance of one of our specialized tutors.

 Autumn term (in Venice):